 Around since the late 1800s, the Lincoln Park Conservatory has been a longtime respite for Chicagoans.
 It’s a lovely place to visit all-year-round but especially in the winter months when the tropical warmth & lushness is much needed.

 Garfield Conservatory, one of the largest conservatories, showcases thousands of plant species from around the world throughout eight indoor display gardens.

 They have been setting up the Christkindlmarket for the last couple of weeks and it opened this past Friday.
 Since 1996, it’s like walking into a quaint German village but in Daley Plaza, in the heart of the Loop, with the Picasso peeking out above it all.
 Many of the vendors come from Germany and display their beautiful wares, ranging from delicate glass ornaments, handmade hats & scarves to intricate wood carvings.
 It gets pretty crowded, so I prefer to go in the late afternoon to satisfy my craving for potato pancakes and Glühwein, a traditional hot spiced wine.
 I wonder what the souvenir mug will look like this year?
 Runs every winter, mid-November through December 24.

 Go to the historic Marshall Field building/Macy’s to check out the holiday windows on State Street, then go inside to warm up and check out the Great Tree in the beautiful Walnut Room (7th floor).
 While you can dine under the tree, it gets pretty crowded, and they don’t take reservations during the holidays, so I suggest trying the wine bar.

 Volunteer at your neighborhood food pantry or utilize your unique skills elsewhere.
 Click here to find a good fit.

 Hopefully, you’ll be so busy with all these things to do you won’t even notice the cold.
 Haha, yeah right.
-Follow my Chicago winter survival guide and you will survive.
-Good luck & see you in Spring.
+Follow my Chicago winter survival guide, and you will survive!
+Good luck & see you in the Spring.